-The MIL/MEL subject studied by the Students in I semester shall be continued in remaining semesters.
-The students who have study Functional Kannada in I semester can opt the same subject or any other MIL/MEL and the same which shall be continued till IV semester.
+The MIL/MEL subject studied by the Students in I semester shall be the same for all other semesters as per Programme structure.
+However, the students who have studied Functional Kannada in I semester can opt the same subject or other MIL/MEL which shall be continued till IV semester.

-6.7 : Change of College / Transfer
+6.7 : Change of College/ Transfer

-- a) The candidate is permitted tochange the college of study only in odd semesters and by seeking admission within the stipulated period mentioned in the admission notification with the due consent of both the colleges.
+- a) Candidate shall be permitted for change of college only for the odd semesters by seeking admission within the stipulated period mentioned in the admission notification with the due consent from both the colleges.
 There shall not be any provision for transfer/change of college for even semesters.
-Further, lower semester examination failure /MPC candidates are not eligible for transfer/change of college within the Karnatak University's affiliated colleges. - b) The condition stated above (a) shall be applicable to the candidate seeking transfer from colleges of other University/ies within or outside the State or Country.
-Candidates seeking transfers across Universities shall obtain eligibility certificate issued by Karnatak University.
-Other conditions shall be same as in 6.7(a). - c) All inter-college or inter-University transfer shall be subject to the maximum intake capacity sanctioned by the University to the respective college/s. - d) The award of basic or honors degree to inter-University candidates shall be decided on the basis of obtaining 50% credits prescribed in the B.Com Programme.
-The University giving 50% or more credit shall award the B.Com programme.
+Further, lower semester examination failure/MPC candidates are not eligible for transfer/change of college within the Karnatak University's affiliated colleges. - b) The same shall be applicable for the candidate seeking transfer from the colleges of other University within or outside the state or country by producing the eligibility certificate issued by Karnatak University with the confirmation of similarity of the programmes with each other.
+Other conditions shall be same as in 6.7(a). - Such transfer of admission shall be within the intake capacity of the respective class of the respective College.

+d) The Degree of 3 or 4 years shall be awarded from the University where the candidate has earned a minimum 50% of the credits prescribed for the Programme.